Redundance2

 TRUE

-Enable - follow switching by operating hours
+Enable - follower switching based on operating hours

 xEnFb